 The topical help channels move at a slower pace than the general help channels.
 They also sometimes attract domain experts - for example,

-#async has CPython contributors who helped write asyncio, and in
+#async-and-concurrency has CPython contributors who helped write asyncio, and in

 #game-development you can find the creators and maintainers of several game frameworks.
 If your question fits into the domain of one of our topical help channels, and if you're not in a big hurry, then this is probably the best place to ask for help.